-Statement Regarding Compliance with the Coronavirus State and Local Fiscal Recovery Funds Interim Final Rule and Final Rule can be found at https://home.treasury.gov/system/files/136/SLFRF-Compliance-Statement.pdf.
+Statement Regarding Compliance with the Coronavirus State and Local Fiscal Recovery Funds 2021 Interim Final Rule and 2022 Final Rule can be found at https://home.treasury.gov/system/files/136/SLFRF-Compliance-Statement.pdf.

-The Statement clarifies the transition from compliance with the Interim Final Rule to compliance with the Final Rule.
-Recipients should also review the Final Rule for additional information.
+The Statement clarifies the transition from compliance with the 2021 Interim Final Rule to compliance with the 2022 Final Rule.
+Recipients should also review the 2022 Final Rule for additional information.
+Additionally, the Overview of the 2023 Interim Final Rule provides information regarding the 2023 Interim Final Rule, and Obligation IFRII.